Trick Shooting with Kenne Duncan

-Trick Shooting with Kenne Duncan is a 1960 promotional film directed by Ed Wood.
-Total run time is nine minutes and was produced c.
-1952 or 1953.
+Trick Shooting with Kenne Duncan is a 1952 promotional film directed by Ed Wood.
+Total run time is nine minutes and it was produced c.
+1952.
 It consists of Kenne Duncan performing trick shooting stunts and showcasing firearms made by Remington Arms.
 Duncan had become known as a villain for B-movie Westerns and the film was an attempt to capitalize on his fame.

 The rifles showcased were a Remington Model 552 and a Remington Nylon 66.
 The film includes posters and advertisements of Duncan performing at state fairs and nightclubs, and also still pictures from his roles in Westerns.
 A sequence features newsreel footage of his visit and performances in Japan.